Email marketing

 • Knowledge Day (Sept.
 1st) It’s a holiday that celebrates the beginning of a new school year.
 If you target school or college students and their parents, hop on the opportunity and promote back-to-school essentials.
 Or give a guide on how to adapt to the school schedule after a summer break.

-Don’t miss a chance to help your subscribers start a school year — use our guide on back-to-school emails to create a fire campaign!
+Don’t miss the chance to help your subscribers start the school year — use our guide on back-to-school emails to create a fire campaign!

 Not sure how to design your Labor Day emails?
 We have some inspo for you!